wwc559/convey/README.md

 programming language.
 This is inspired by many projects in the PGAS research community including UPC, OpenShmem, Bale, and Conveyors.

-**Note: This repository is currently private, please do not redistribute.**
-Open an 'issue' to get access for others.

 **Note: Expect rapid changes in code organization and interfaces, this is highly experimental.**

 ## Cray Build Instructions